 iHandU is a valuable tool to help with gathering the scientific evidence of your project.

-iHandU provides for the measurement of rigidity in patients with movement disorders, as well as the assessment of other physical complaints.
+iHandU allows the quantitative measurement of rigidity in patients with movement disorders, as well as the assessment of other motor complaints.

 You can incorporate iHandU into your research for monitoring purposes or to explore the outcomes related to Deep Brain Stimulation surgeries.

 iHandU can assist you in acquiring useful data from the assessment of physical symptoms reported by individuals with movement disorders in the monitoring context.